ybychenok/terraform-aws-airship-ecs-service/README.md

 ### KMS and SSM Management

-SSM is a perfect way to store application parameters securely.
+SSM is the prefered way to store application parameters securely instead of using ENV varaibles.
 The ECS Module provides a way to give access to certain paths inside the SSM Parameter store.
 The full path which is given access to is being interpolated as such: "arn:aws:ssm:region:123456:parameter/application/%s/*".
 Parameters encrypted with KMS will be automatically decrypted by most of the AWS libraries as long as the ECS Service also has access to the KMS key.

 https://github.com/remind101/ssm-env

 https://medium.com/@tdi/ssm-parameter-store-for-keeping-secrets-in-a-structured-way-53a25d48166a

 ### S3 Access